-Risks identified in our Audit Plan Commentary Accounting for changes in the Authority's We have: operations examined and tested the accuracy of the accounting entries and disclosures made The Resource Recovery Contract, a Public Private Partnership (PPP) scheme became fully operational on 1 September 2017.
-The Authority will fully account reviewed management's processes and assumptions for the calculation of the valuation of the RRC assets, the instructions issued to valuation experts and the scope of their work for its contractual arrangement with Merseyside Energy Recovery Limited (MERL) - which is a consortium formed by SUEZ recycling and recovery considered the competence, specialist expertise and objectivity of the valuer, especially given the specialised nature of the assets under this scheme UK, Sembcorp Utilities UK and I-Environment discussed with the valuer the basis on which the valuation has been carried Investments Ltd - in its 2017/18 financial statements reviewed whether impairments have been considered in accordance with IAS36. and in future years.
-Given the significant size of the contract and the complex nature of the accounting requirements, we gained an understanding of the operations and accounting position proposed in discussion with management and the Authority's consultant (Peter Worth) have identified the accounting model to be used, the associated accounting entries and disclosures to be reviewed the accounting model developed and the entries proposed for reasonableness against our understanding of the RRC. made in the financial statements as a risk requiring special consideration in this first year.
+- · examined and tested the accuracy of the accounting entries and disclosures made - reviewed management's processes and assumptions for the calculation of the valuation of the RRC assets, the instructions issued to valuation experts and the scope of their work - considered the competence, specialist expertise and objectivity of the valuer, especially given the specialised nature of the assets under this scheme - discussed with the valuer the basis on which the valuation has been carried - reviewed whether impairments have been considered in accordance with IAS36. - gained an understanding of the operations and accounting position proposed in discussion with management and the Authority's consultant (Peter Worth) - reviewed the accounting model developed and the entries proposed for reasonableness against our understanding of the RRC.

 Following discussions with the valuer, we identified that the land and buildings at the Knowsley site, where the Rail Transfer Loading Station is located, were acquired via a lease between MERL and the Potter Group.
 During construction, some of these buildings were developed for use in providing the service concession arrangement.

 Management has confirmed that the lease is part of the service concession arrangement and its costs are included in the MERL's financial close model.
 At the end of the 30 year arrangement, MWDA has the option to extend the contract for a period of five years, after which the lease reverts to the Authority.